dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_dwave_hybrid.rst

 Building Workflows
 ==================

-As shown in the :ref:`overview_hybrid` section, you build hybrid solvers by arranging components such as samplers in a workflow.
+As shown in the :ref:`opt_dwave_hybrid_overview` section, you build hybrid solvers by arranging components such as samplers in a workflow.

 Building Blocks